AjerLodhi/image_processor-5200/README.md

 2) Use the GUI to upload an image and apply the desired transformations.
 3) Save the processed image to your local machine.

-Code Structure:
-1) Controllers: Handles the user interface and interaction.
-2) Services: Contains the business logic for image processing.
-3) Utilities: Helper functions for common tasks.
-4) Models: Data models representing images and their properties.

 Contribution:
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 Contact:
-For any inquiries or feedback, please contact Ajer Lodhi at [your email].
+For any inquiries or feedback, please contact Ajer Lodhi at lodhiajer@gmail.com.